Implants may be recalled because of concerns around:

 Much more recently PIP implants were withdrawn because of concerns around the filling of the implant.
 The filling was believed to be substandard.
 This means it did not meet medical safety requirements.

 NHS Scotland will use your personal details to try and trace your current address.
 The records on the NHS database will be used.
-For this reason, if your address or name changes please update your GP records.

 The organisation that carried out your surgery will be provided with your current address, where available, so that they can: